 1912 Golden Sunbeam Six Speed ‘Model A6’

 ‘Colin, You may have seen the item in today’s online Daily Mail about a dead biker being buried, on his Harley and in a glass coffin.
-I announced to Jake that I would opt to go like that, on a V-V, but she remarked that it would be pointless, since I would instantly be dug up by Colin.’
+I announced to my wife that I would opt to go like that, on a Velocar.
+But she remarked that it would be pointless – since I would instantly be dug up by Colin.’

 This rare 6-Speed Golden Sunbeam comes from Bob’s collection and, below, you can read the circumstances of its acquisition.